Filming projects and movies

 The Women of the George Cross island – 2021

-A Maltese mini series directed by Sharp Shoot Media, currently undergoing production.
-This series will be focusing on key female figures, heroines of the Maltese World War 2 setting, reviving the image of many women and giving life to their historical exploits.
+A Maltese mini series directed by the locally talented Sharp Shoot Media.
+This series focuses on key female figures, heroines of the Maltese World War 2 setting, reviving the image of many women and giving life to their historical exploits.
 Follow their Facebook page for more information.

-Currently Malta Command members are participating in this production, portraying various personnel from the Royal Malta Artillery, Kings Own Malta Regiment, Air Raid Precaution in Malta and Royal Navy.
+Malta Command members participated in this production, portraying various personnel from the Royal Malta Artillery, Kings Own Malta Regiment, Air Raid Precaution in Malta and Royal Navy.